By Sarah P.

 These thoughts might linger just below your conscious thinking, but they still influence you profoundly.
 The place where they will influence you the most is in the area of your self-esteem (or lack of it).

-Unfortunately, self-esteem is not something that your husband can give you, but it is something that he can take away from you, if only momentarily.
+Unfortunately, self-esteem is not something that your spouse can give you, but it is something that he/she can take away from you, if only momentarily.
 The malaise is only compounded by the fact that we live in a look-ist and an ageist culture.
 If you watch TV or even glance at a magazine, it would seem that almost everyone fears the “O” word: old.

 Some say that this is the main driver for the midlife crisis affair.
-A man does not want to be thought of as old.
+For instance, a man does not want to be thought of as old (neither do women for that matter).
 Men fear of loss of virility and subsequent impotence.

 Remember: impotence has two meanings: 1) loss of erection and 2) being in a state of powerlessness.
 Men are praised for their strength, youthful sexuality, and their inherent power.
 Getting older means that a man can lose all three of these things.